Interface in TypeScript

 This code creates a versatile interface for the arithmetic operations (MathOperation) and functions (add, multiply) that come after it.
 A separate function (performOperation) applies any operation that matches the interface to any number, making it adaptable.

-To address various cases, TypeScript provides interface elements such as optional attributes, read-only properties, indexers, and function types.
+We have explored interfaces in Typescript, And learned that to address various cases, TypeScript provides interface elements such as optional attributes, read-only properties, indexers, and function types.
 Furthermore, interfaces connect smoothly with classes, allowing class blueprints to be written using interfaces.
 Inheritance between interfaces enhances their potential even more, while hybrid types and generics provide even more versatility.

 FAQs